lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
 - Look at the sample data.
-Add cholesterol as an $x$, subject ID as the random term, and a binomial family.
+Add cholesterol as an $x$, subject ID as the random term, and use a binomial family.

 `@hint`
 - The formula should look like `got_cvd ~ total_cholesterol + (1 | subject_id)`.